 As a writer performer, I have two TV shows in development.
 A comedy-series called Nefertiti (Big Talk and Channel 4 - co-writer Matthew Knott), and Beards (Playground and BBC - co-writer Ellie Kendrick).
 I also write for established TV shows; I am a regular writer on Hollyoaks, and am writing on upcoming TV series’ Little America for Apple, and The Watch for BBC America.

-I am also a freelance writer for various publications - I am writing one column a month for The Gay Times, and two a month for Independent Voices.
-I have written freelance for the following publications - The i-Paper, i-D Magazine, Hunger Magazine, CNN, HUCK Magazine, Visual Verse, Zed Books, Saqi Books, the BFI & The Inkling Magazine.
+My debut book, a memoir about queer intersectionality - UNICORN - with 4th Estate Books (Harper Collins), will be published on October 3rd, 2019.
+I am also a freelance writer for various publications - I am writing a quarterly column for Attitude Magazine, and contribute regularly to Independent Voices.
+I have written freelance for the following publications - The Guardian, The Gay Times, The i-Paper, i-D Magazine, Little White Lies, Gay Star News, Hunger Magazine, CNN, HUCK Magazine, Visual Verse, Zed Books, Saqi Books, the BFI, Cause & Effect Magazine & The Inkling Magazine.

 I am an established drag performer in the UK - my debut drag solo show, Glamrou: From Quran to Queen is in development with Fight in the Dog Production with Nadia Latif and Seif Abdel Salam(Young Vic) as directors.
 I am the creator of musical comedy live-singing drag troupe Denim; Denim is sponsored by MAC Cosmetics & Bumble and Bumble, and is represented by United Agents.
 We have received 5* in The Scotsman and 4* in The Guardian, and have performed two sell out shows at The Soho Theatre.